Transforming Behavioral Health

 Training behavioral health agencies are needed, according to Anderson, when clinicians focus on the psychological diagnosis of a patient but neglect to uncover a personal history of sexual assault, violence, or other trauma that could have led to the behavioral health issue in the first place.
 The goal is to create a culture shift in an agency so that everyone who works there is aware of how even the smallest interactions can affect a patient with a history of trauma.

 One best practice, according to Anderson, is as simple as asking whether the patient prefers to be seen by a male or female clinician.
 The patient may be less trusting of someone from one gender or the other, especially when discussing sensitive topics like sexual assault, drug testing, or cavity searches during incarceration.

 "We're giving agencies a system of values so they change how they work and relate to the people they work with," says Anderson.

 The Connecticut Women's Consortium receives the largest share of its funding from a contract to train workers at the Department of Mental Health and Addiction Services.
-It is also provides trauma and gender-informed training to other state and local agencies, schools and nonprofits.
+It also provides trauma and gender-informed training to other state and local agencies, schools, and nonprofits.
 A recent grant from The Community Fund for Women and Girls supported Girls Circle, a gender-specific support program for adolescent girls in local schools.